davidmoten/aws-lightweight-client-java/README.md

 <img width="500" src="src/docs/graph.jpeg"/>

+Update 15 June 2001: I've noticed dramatic improvements in cold start with the Lightweight client just making the client variables static fields.
+I'll do the same with sdk v1 and v2 and get some more stats.
+I'll also include links to the source code used for each test.

 Here are the comparison details:

 I took the AWS SDK v1 and Lightweight lambdas and tested them with different memory allocations.
 The configured memory also affects the CPU allocation.
 At 2GB memory a full VCPU is allocated and CPU allocation is proportional to memory allocation.